Pavant776/Pavant776/README.md

 ### Hi there 👋

+Experienced Data Analyst with 1.5 years in Advanced Excel, SPSS, SQL, and Power BI.
+I specialize in transforming data into valuable insights.
+Currently, employed at Course5i in the Market Intelligence domain, adept at analyzing and interpreting vast data sets using SPSS and generating insights through Power BI.
+Holds a master’s degree in Applied Statistics.
+Actively seeking opportunities in Data Analyst, Data Scientist, and Machine Learning Engineer roles.

 <!--
 **Pavant776/Pavant776** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.